QuentinWidlocher/web-framework/README.md

 </script>
 ```

 If you want to make some variables available in your template, you'll need to return a dictionary of them, as an object.
+I call this dictionary the _bag_.

 ```html
 <script server>